bavornkiet/BusinessPlan-Entrepreneurship/Business_Execution.md

   - Base-level progression

 No essential features are locked behind paywalls.
 Monetisation is built to enhance, not restrict, the user experience—ensuring that users can play meaningfully without ever needing to pay.

+## Where Does CITY WALK Fit in the Market?

+CITY WALK is more than just a step counter.
+It is a dynamic fusion of gamification, accountability, and community that redefines how users experience fitness.
+In a crowded landscape of fitness apps, CITY WALK carves out a unique position by offering a layered and inclusive experience that appeals to both casual users and fitness-focused individuals.

+### How CITY WALK Sets Itself Apart from Key Competitors

+**Meaningful, Personalized Rewards (vs. Sweatcoin):**

+Most apps reward movement with discounts or brand vouchers which are perks that often feel impersonal or irrelevant (Hendelmann, n.d.).
+CITY WALK replaces generic incentives with creative ownership: every step earns currency that lets users design and grow a unique virtual city, complete with buildings, parks, and landmarks that reflect their progress.
+This visual, creative feedback loop gives users a stronger sense of accomplishment and a lasting reason to keep moving with progress you can see, not just spend.

+**No Entry Barriers, Full Access (vs. STEPN):**

+While Stepn’s crypto-based model introduces financial rewards, it also requires users to purchase NFTs just to get started which limit access and alienating casual users (Cryptopedia, 2025).
+CITY WALK eliminates that hurdle completely.
+Anyone can download the app and start playing right away, no crypto wallets or upfront payments required.
+This free-to-play model ensures accessibility, while optional in-app purchases provide a sustainable, ethical monetisation path that doesn’t pressure or exploit users.

+**Consistent, Short-Term Motivation (vs. HealthyWage):**

+HealthyWage’s long-term bets on weight loss work well for some, but they’re often high-risk and slow to reward, leading to dropout (Lexell, 2019).
+CITY WALK introduces daily and weekly wagering options, giving users immediate motivation with much smaller stakes.
+Whether it’s walking 6,000 steps today or hitting 50,000 in a week, users can bet on themselves to succeed, creating ongoing accountability without long-term pressure.

+**Broad, Flexible Appeal (vs. Zombies, Run!):**

+Apps like Zombies, Run! offer a great story-based experience, but their narrative-heavy style limits their appeal to a specific audience (Orin, 2014).
+CITY WALK’s gamification is universally relatable, everyone understands city-building.
+It taps into familiar gaming mechanics that appeal to a wider demographic: from students seeking extra motivation to busy professionals and even older adults wanting a creative way to stay active.
+There’s no single way to play, CITY WALK allows users to choose their pace, their wagers, and their city’s look and feel.

+### Our Position in the Market

+CITY WALK is the only fitness app that brings together city-building gameplay, flexible wagering, and social interaction in a frictionless, rewarding way.
+We don’t just track movement—we transform it into a motivating, social, and creative experience, combining the habit-building power of fitness apps with the engagement of casual mobile games.
+And we do it without alienating anyone through high costs, steep learning curves, or niche themes.

+---

+## References

+- Cryptopedia Staff.
+(2025).
+How does STEPN work?
+GST and GMT token rewards.
+Gemini. https://www.gemini.com/cryptopedia/stepn-nft-sneakers-gmt-token-gst-crypto-move-to-earn-m2e

+- Lexell, O. (2019).
+Weight-loss wagering apps are a game you can’t win.
+The Outline. https://theoutline.com/post/8392/weight-loss-wagering-healthywage-dietbet

+- Orin, A. (2014).
+Behind the app: The story of Zombies, Run!. https://lifehacker.com/behind-the-app-the-story-of-zombies-run-1632445358

+- Hendelmann, V. (2022).
+How does Sweatcoin make money?
+Dissecting its business model. https://productmint.com/sweatcoin-business-model-how-does-sweatcoin-make-money/